 Danielle Bordeaux is the cofounder and contemporary director/choreographer at DNA Dance Collective.
 Danielle started dancing at a young age in her hometown San Ramon and gradually expanded her dance training throughout California.
 Danielle gained her strengths and techniques from various studios as a competitive dancer and went on to pursue a career as a contemporary choreographer in 2012.
-During her years as an instructor and choreographer, Danielle danced professionally for NBA on the Sacramento Kings Dance Team and choreographed for the program for three consecutive seasons.
+During her years as an instructor and choreographer, Danielle danced professionally for NBA on the Sacramento Kings Dance Team and represented the brand for three consecutive seasons.
 Throughout her exposure as an ambassador with the Sacramento Kings, Danielle had the opportunity to travel internationally to India, China and Canada where she performed and connected with small communities around the world.
 Her students have gone on to pursue dance careers of their own through MSA Talent Agency representation, on collegiate dance teams and in the NFL.
-In the fall of 2018 she will be earning her Bachelor’s degree in Communication Studies with an emphasis in Dance from Sacramento State University.
-Danielle’s students inspire her to push the boundaries of movement while combining different aesthetics into her work.
-Danielle's soloists, duo/trios and groups have placed in the overalls for various regional and national competitions.
-Dance has empowered her to sustain healthy relationships with her friends, family and mentees that also help foster her artistry in the local dance community.
+In the Spring of 2019, Danielle earned her Bachelor’s degree in Communication Studies with an emphasis in Dance from Sacramento State University.
+Danielle’s students inspire her to push the boundaries of movement while combining different aesthetics into her work which has resulted in 2x National Grand Champions with DNA Dance Collective.
+Dance has empowered her to sustain healthy relationships with her friends, family and mentees that also help foster her passion within the local dance community.

 Derek Troy is the cofounder and hip-hop director/choreographer for DNA Dance Collective.
 Derek grew up in the small town of Rocklin, CA where his passion for dance was sparked at the age of 17.
 Derek has trained in many genres of dance but considers himself to be an all-styles hip-hop dancer.
 He has trained in styles such as: locking, popping, breaking and animation.
 After training in hip-hop for several years, Derek then started dancing with hip-hop icon Greg Chapkis, where he and his crew won 1st place in the country at Hip-Hop International and World of Dance Bay Area in 2014.
 Dancing In Sacramento, Derek then began training with cast members from the Jabbawokeez where he was properly trained in freestyle fundamentals.
 Continuing through his hip-hop career, he then went on to sign with the Movement Talent Agency (MSA) in Los Angeles, CA. His passion for dance is exponential, but his love and commitment to teaching and training students has surpassed even that.
 He is a sought after teacher and choreographer in the Sacramento area ranging all the way from Nevada to the state of Hawaii.
 Derek was also nominated for “Best Dance Instructor 2017” by Styles Magazine in the Rocklin, Granite Bay, and Loomis Area where he placed 2nd.
 He has won multiple 1st place overall titles at competitions such as Starbound, KAR, Legacy, Rainbow and Onstage New York.
 Recently, Derek garnered awards for “Best Choreography" by Legacy Dance Competition.
 Derek has also trained dancers who have made appearances on such platforms such as: Netflix Original shows, Hulu, So You Think You Can Dance, and more.